Pestmite/SmartGrow/README.md

 Version 2 of the website created for my grade 9 Science Fair.

-Original sprinkler system made by Charles-Henri Chaki and Sparsh Nishit Shah, website made by Charles-Henri Chaki
+Original sprinkler system made by Charlie Chaki and Sparsh Nishit Shah, website made by Charlie Chaki

 ## Project Overview